TWoolff/ast_proof/README.md

 ## TO DO
-1. Restructuring of data so first intro isn't part of chapters array
+01. Restructuring of data so first intro isn't part of chapters array
-2. Pass down setCurrent() and handleNavVisibility() from root
+02. Pass down setCurrent() and handleNavVisibility() from root
-3. Map over chapters to create all chapters and pages
+03. Map over chapters to create all chapters and pages
+04. Navigation and Progress
+05. Page-enter and -leave animations
+06. Handle multible select boxes in one page
+07. Chapter title and number on pages
+08. Input and Range fields
+09. Tooltip
+10. Result page